-Basic Info: Harishchandragad is a beautiful hill fort in the Ahmednagar region and a very popular trekking destination.
+Basic Info: Harishchandragad is a beautiful hill fort in the Ahmednagar region and a very popular trekking destination in the western ghats.
 The fort mountain along with, TOLAR KHIND, MALSHEJ GHAT offers a lot for trekkers.
 The main attraction here is the KONKAN KADA which offers a spectacular view of Konkan.
 During the rainy season you'd be walking in the clouds on this fort.

 The Khireshwar village route is the one that most people prefer as it offers a lot of scenic beauty while trekking.
 But this route is also a bit time consuming.